Milwaukee brewery employees return to work after shooting

 The gunman, Anthony Ferrill, 51, took his own life last Wednesday at the brewery.

-U.S. Rep. Gwen Moore, whose congressional district includes the brewery complex, read the names of the victims, but not the shooter’s.
+U.S. Rep. Gwen Moore, whose congressional district includes the brewery complex, read the names of the victims, but not the name of the shooter.
 She said she was friends with Levshetz for 25 years and attended his funeral service Sunday.

 “I speak their names to remember them, to cherish them,” Moore said.